cabrel92/demo-k8s-mini/README.md

 This repository holds a cluster template to obtain a simple setup from scratch.

-**You can enable asymmetric storage and pick from**:
+Pick from two structures:

 - 1 master node, 3 worker nodes with disks **(default)**
-- 1 master node, 3 worker nodes, 3 storage nodes with disks (enabled in Vagrantfile boolean value)
+- 1 master node, 3 worker nodes, 3 storage nodes with disks (enabled from the Vagrantfile)

 ## Pre-requisites